-Homeschooling means that I have taken my children’s education into my hands, and that includes teaching them another language, learning French.
+Homeschooling means that I have taken my children’s education into my hands, and that includes teaching them another language, like French.
 Here in Canada the first language is English and our second language is French.
-Public schools teach French as a second language quite early on, or in some cases you can choose to put your child in French Immersion.

 Learning French at Home

 *This post contains affiliate links, see my disclosure policy for more information.*